 Teleconsultations are designed to meet the needs of students who have a pressing and/or time-sensitive concern but who may not be seeking ongoing counseling.
 Students can request a same day appointment to speak with a counselor for a brief, solution-focused consultation Monday-Friday from 10am-11:30am and 1pm-3:30pm.

 Teleconsultation appointments are provided on a first-call, first-scheduled basis each day.
 Typical reasons students might request a teleconsultation include seeking feedback about an important decision, getting advice about helping a friend, seeking a referral to community resources, or having the opportunity to get immediate support after having an upsetting or difficult experience.

 The Counseling Center offers a variety of discussion groups and workshops throughout the year focused on helping students enhance their mental health and increase connection and support.
 All workshops and discussion groups will be held via Google Meet.
-More information regarding our Fall Discussion Groups and Workshops will be provided soon!
+Learn more about our Discussion Groups and Workshops.

 After-hours and weekend telephone crisis support is available to all students through the Counseling Center by calling 610-330-5005.

 It is important to engage in intentional practices to care for your emotional health and well-being during this time.
 Please consider these tips and resources.

 If you are seeking additional support, here is a helpful resource to find local mental health professionals in your area.